The 'Grand

 bottom line, though, is that regardless of how many

-Masonic-related graphics anyone uses on their website and
+Masonic-related graphics anyone uses on their website,

 despite employing Masonic titles including the cozy reference to 'Brothers', joining with